 In a nondeterministic environment, branching is also introduced by the environment's choice of outcome for each action.
 We call these nodes AND nodes.
-For example, if te action A is state $S_1$ leads to a state in the set $\{S_2, S_3\}$ , so the agent would need to find a plan for state $S_2$ and for state $S_3$ .
+For example, if te action A in state S_1 leads to a state in the set $\{S_2, S_3\}$, so the agent would need to find a plan for state S_2 and for state S_3 .
 These two kinds of nodes alternate, leading to an AND-OR tree